enterovirus-phylo/nextclade_d68/dataset/README.md

 - *Tree root:* Corresponds to the root of the tree, it may change in future updates as more data become available.

-All references use the coordination system of the Fermon sequence.
+All references use the coordinate system of the Fermon sequence.

 ## Issues & Contact
 - For questions or suggestions, please [open an issue](https://github.com/enterovirus-phylo/nextclade_d68/issues) or email: eve-group[at]swisstph.ch